marnieboyer/DSND-blog/README.md

 I went out to find out a few things about Boston airbnb rental:

      1. Which neighborhoods in Boston have the highest rental prices?

+     2. What types of properties are the most expensive to rent?

-     2. What time of year has the highest rental prices?
+     3. What time of year has the highest rental prices?

-     3. How can we maximize our rental revenue?
+     4. How can we maximize our rental revenue?
 What are the major factors that influence the price of an airbnb rental in Boston?

 For the first question, I have included the average price by neighborhood:

 You can see that the XXX, YYY an dZZZ properties draw the highest rents.
 I also wanted to see the number of rental properties in those neighborhoods.
+The highest priced neighborhoods also seem to have fewer properties available for rent on airbnb.

+GRAPH HERE

+The property types also vary in price, as you can see below, the XXX and YYYY  property types garner the highest prices.

+This time series chart provides an easy to see trend where the prices in 2017 dropped from 2016 and spiked in April during the Boston Marathon.

+GRAPH HERE.

+Finally, the big question about how to maximize rental revenue.
+I used the aforementioned model to determine what the most important coefficients are.
+In this case, it's important to look at the large positive coefficients and the largest negative coefficients as well.
+GRAPH TOP 3-5 coeff, pos and neg.

+There are several factors that are strongly positively correlated to price, such as the location, the type of property and the cancellation policy (note, I would infer that the strict policy is the result of the premium price, NOT the cause of it!)

+The model confirms data we saw above where Bay Village, Leather District and the Back Bay neighborhoods are among the most expensive.
+In addition, the property types of "Other", boat and entire home/apartment are also premium properties.

+On the other hand, there are several variables that are negatively correlated with the price.
+These variables include the property type of camper/RV, dorm, and private room.
+The lower priced neighborhoods include Hyde Park, Roslindale and Dorchester.

+The graphs above support these findings while the model's coefficients provide us a way to determine the impact of these variables on the prices.

 ## Deployment